100000000x/website/_posts/2020-10-26-token-based-authentication-django-rest-framework-djoser.md

 ## Summary

-- We've created authentication REST API.
+- We've created authentication REST API with Django Rest Framework.
 - User is able to create account with username and password.
-- There is login and logout endpoints available.
-And endpoint with user information.
+- There is login and logout endpoints available, and endpoint with user information.
 - The user activation and password reset functionality will be presented in the future post.

 **Note:** In this post, we do not cover the CORS headers problem.
 It will be covered in the next post.

 ## What's next?

-We will write a React code that use REST API for authentication.
-What is more we will add authentication redirects in React.
+We will write a React code that use REST API for authentication and CORS handling.
+What is more, we will add authentication redirects in React.

 Next article: [React Token Based Authentication to Django Backend](/tutorial/react-token-based-authentication-django).